Mannink History, Family Crest & Coats of Arms

 Mannings Heath is a village in the Horsham District of West Sussex, England.

 Early History of the Mannink family

-Another 314 words (22 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Mannink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mannink research.
+Another 81 words (6 lines of text) covering the years 1300, 1630 and 1711 are included under the topic Early Mannink History in all our PDF Extended History products and printed products wherever possible.